 There are 488 bicycle parking spaces in the immediate vicinity of the station.

-The DB app Rad+ can be used to collect kilometres cycled in the participating cities and then exchange them with exclusive partners.
+With the DB Rad+ app, kilometres cycled in the participating cities can be collected and then exchanged with exclusive partners.

 Regensburg Hbf Bahnhofstraße 18